sarkahn/dots-roguelike/Assets/Part1-HelloWorld/1.1-ECS/README.md

 I applied the [DisableAutoCreation] attribute because I want the systems for each chapter to be created only when that chapter's scene is loaded.
 This is accomplished with the [Part2Bootstrap](Part2Bootstrap.cs) class, which is derived from the utility [Bootstrap](../../Common/Bootstrap.cs) inside the "Common" folder.

 We create the console inside `OnCreate` and destroy in `OnDestroy`.
-The lifetime isn't managed automatically by our `SimpleConsoleProxy` any more so we have to do it ourselves.
+The lifetime isn't managed automatically by our `SimpleConsoleProxy` anymore so we have to do it ourselves.

 In the previous chapter we used the `LockCameraToConsole` component to adjust the Camera.
 That component is made to work with the `SimpleConsoleProxy`, since we aren't using that we can instead use the RLTK class `RenderUtility` to automatically adjust the camera to our console's size inside `OnStartRunning`.
 We can't call that from `OnCreate` since the Camera's GameObject will not have been created yet at that point.